Cracking the Code: What Investors Truly Want in Early-Stage Startups

 FAQs: The Eleven Questions Investors Wish You Would Ask

 When pitching your startup or idea to investors, there are a few pivotal questions they hope you’ll ask — or at least be ready to answer.
-These questions help show the strength of your vision, the possible for growth, and your masterful thinking.
+These questions help show the strength of your vision, the potential for growth, and your masterful thinking.
 Investors want to be confident that they’re putting their money into something with big worth and a solid plan for execution.
-Here’s a deconstruction of the eleven questions investors wish you would ask and the discoveries they offer about your business.
+Here’s a breakdown of the eleven questions investors wish you would ask and the insights they offer about your business.

 1. How big is the problem you’re tackling?